elinefon/WorkoutApp/docs/release1/documentation.md

 ## Release information

-- Name of release:
-- Date:
+- Product name:
-- Version:
+- Release date:
-- Milestone:
+- Release version:

-## Change log
+## Highlights

+- (feature name): describe it

-### New functionality
+## New features

-- Function 1:

-### Fixed errors
+- Feature 1: describe it and how it benefits the user (more details here)

+## Enhancements

+- Enhanced feature: what and why improved

+## Bug fixes

-- Fixed bug 1:
+- Fixed bug 1: explain the bug and how it was adressed

-## Build and run instructions

-- Requirements:
-- Run the following commands to run the project:

-## Functionality

-- Implemented user story:

-## Testing
+## Deprecated features

-- Test covered: JUnit test for function xx
-- Results:
+- Feature name: why is it no longer being developed?

-## Known errors
+## Known issues

-- Error 1:
+- Issue 1: explain it and the potential impact

-## Future work
+## Miscellaneous

-- Functionality x is planned for the next release
+- Any other reminders etc., what is planned